aniket-todaypay/oct-test-cases/README.md

-# OCT Unit Test Cases with Ginkgo
+# Original Credit Transaction (OCT) Unit Test Cases with Ginkgo

-This repository contains unit test cases implemented using Ginkgo for testing OCT (Optical Coherence Tomography) software components.
+This repository contains unit test cases implemented using Ginkgo for testing Original Credit Transaction (OCT) processes.

 ## Overview

-Ginkgo is a BDD-style testing framework for Go (Golang) programming language.
-It provides expressive and easy-to-read specs to write your tests in a more natural language style.

-In this repository, we utilize Ginkgo to test various functionalities and modules of OCT software, ensuring robustness and reliability.
+In this repository, we utilize Ginkgo, a BDD-style testing framework for Go (Golang) programming language, to test various functionalities and procedures involved in Original Credit Transaction (OCT).
+These tests aim to ensure the accuracy and reliability of the OCT procedures.

 ## Getting Started

 ### Prerequisites

-Before running the unit tests, ensure you have the following prerequisites installed:
+Before running the unit tests, ensure you have the following prerequisites:

 - Go (Golang) - [Installation Guide](https://golang.org/doc/install)